monipip3/women_in_data_datathon/README.md

 ## Video Submission

+Link TBD

 ## Future Work

 This work has the potential to leave a lasting impact on the future of American Paid Leave policies.
 As more companies update their policies, we now have the ability to monitor employee retention improvement as time continues.
+Retention was captured from Linkedin Premium as of September 2022, but Linkedin calculates a cumulative median retention, the proper way to analyze is retention before and after similarily the way we calculated sentiment before and after the policy change to capture employee morale.
+**As seen on our dashboard 86% companies with a policy changed had a median sentiment increase of 2.6% , and over half of those companies had a 10% increase in sentiment.**
 Furthermore, this dataset can be used to monitor company growth (# of Employees or Revenue) following Paid Leave policy updates.
 We hope you will use the trend analysis (and add to it!) to advocate for improved Paid Leave policies at your company.

 Please feel free to fork this data and further analayze data!
 Also feel free to add to the sheet called Paid leave review links and webscrape more Fortune 500 companies!